 As we have already said, the history of our region is also a bit German and European history.
 They met again when the Hohenstaufen dynasty ruled in the Holy Roman Empire, and Richard the Lionheart was king of England.

-It was emperor Henry VI who held King Richard I “Lionheart” captive for a long time and only released him when Richard’s mother Alienor of Aquitaine delivered the huge ransom.
-Richard also had to send hostages, among them his nephew Otto, later king Otto IV.
+It was Henry VI who held Richard captive for a long time.
+He only released him when Richard’s mother Alienor of Aquitaine delivered the huge ransom.
+Richard also had to send hostages, among them was his nephew Otto, later king Otto IV.

 Richard I Lionheart and Otto